Skip to main content

 In the spring of junior year, eligible Creative Writing Majors may apply for the opportunity to spend two quarters of senior year immersed in a challenging writing project of their own design.
 Students must apply to and be accepted into the first term of independent study, and at its close be approved by the committee for further work on the project in the winter (a second independent study).

-The application form is available here.
-Applications are currently CLOSED.
+The application form will be available here.
+Applications are closed and will reopen 2025.

 Students who are completing the year-long sequence in one genre may apply to do a manuscript project in that same genre, in a different genre, or in a mix of genres, particularly if they submit, as part of the application, work which crosses genres.